biohackathon2021/project-12/paper.md

 Using the network edges and the nodes list, the Jupyter notebook 'age_differences.ipynb' starts with filtering out the unique interactions between people.
 Using the demographic information, it was possible to derive the age differences between the interacting people.
 This can serve as a metric to filter out wrong connections between people.
 As such it is possible to detect wrong assignments of people to specimens and can help in cleaning the data.
 Since in many cases gender could be retrieved from the identifiers, it also enabled the analysis of gender as parameter in the network of people.

 ## Collector network visualization
 To visualize the network the nodes and edges file was imported into Gephi [@ICWSM09154] as an undirected network with weighted edges.
 The network was laid out using the Yifan Hu algorithm [@hu2011algorithms].
 The weight of the edges was equal to the number of specimens a collector pair collected together (not shown in Fig. 1).

 # Results

 ## The network of collectors
 The network contains 3009 nodes and 4330 edges (Fig. 1).
 The average degree is 2.88.
 The average modularity of the network [@Blondel2008] is 0.84.
 The analysis identified 327 communities.
 The top five of largest clusters with their characteristics is shown in Table 1.
 The total diameter of the largest network is 22 and the average path length 6.99 [@Brandes2001].
+The data gathered from Wikidata also includes the gender of the person, therefore we are able to analyse the network for gender differences in co-collecting.
+This has been visulized in figure 2.

 ![The network of collector collaborations for specimens identified in Bionomia (https://bionomia.net/).
 This was created in Gephi [@ICWSM09154].
 The size of the nodes is determined by the degree of the node (i.e. number of people they collected with) and the colours of the nodes is determined by a community detection algorithm and coloured for the largest modules within the network [@blondel2008fast]](./figures/CollectorsNetwork_Degree-final.png)

 ![Gender of collectors visualized in the collector network with node size proportional to the weighted degree (i.e. number of people they collected with).
 Colours: orange=women, blue=men, grey=unknown](./figures/NetworkCollectors-gender-infographic_Resvoll-Holmsen.png)

+Most people collaborate with only with one person, but there are some super-co-collectors who collaborate with many people.
+The top three men and women with the highest number of collectors is listed in table 1.
+However, men tend to have many more co-collectors than women (Fig. 3).

 Table 1: The top three men and women with the largest number of co-collectors, ordered alphabetically by their surnames